Eli415/write-github-script/README.md

 ---

-Head over the the open issue in this repository to get started :tada:
+Head over the the open issue in this repository to get started.. it'll be fun! :tada: